7 Brutal Realities regarding Arrest

 You can be detained for questioning for up to 48 hours, then the prosecutor can grant the police a 10 day detention permission which can and will be (almost without exception) extended for up to 21 days, with a possible two-day extension after this .

-This means you can be held for up to 23 days in almost all cases without being actually charged with any crime.
+This means you can be held for up to 23 days in almost all cases without being charged with any crime.

 It cannot be expressed enough in this article or by the police who will interrogate you how critical this initial 24-48 hour period is.
 When you are arrested it will be a shocking experience.
 The police will likely handcuff you, search you and confiscate your belongings.
 You will then be taken to a police station and the initial interrogations will begin.

-What you can do
+What you can do:

 Again-Relax.
 Looking distressed and confused for everyone else is fine but inside you need to control yourself, slow things down and make logical decisions.
 You can just assume that you will be detained for the full 23 days.
 You will not get bail.
 Accept this and begin thinking about the long-term.
 Who can you contact that you trust and can responsibly help you?
 Nobody within the institutions holding you are interested in your well-being, you have to organize a support network and hopefully your friends or family in the country can help.

-5. You will be heavily/aggressively Interrogated
+5. You will be heavily/aggressively interrogated

 Your interrogation will begin as soon as you are in police custody.
 Likely, this will begin in the van or car while you are being transported to the station and will continue in a cramped little room at the station later.
-This initial interrogation will last late into the night and will involve several different officers if resources allow.
+This initial interrogation will last late into the night and will involve several different officers, if resources allow.
 You will most likely get to sleep an hour or so before you have to wake up and your second round of interrogation will begin that morning after a cold rice and boiled egg breakfast.
 Expect this to go all day and into the next night.

 At this point, the police are trying to maximize your shock and discomfort and will utilize these factors in getting you to sign an initial statement that will be as close to a confession as they can possibly make it.
 They will make you promises and assurances that you can go home once they have “cleared everything up” and they “fully understand the case”.
 These are lies, a tactic to trick you and nothing else.
 This document will be what allows the prosecutor to issue the initial detention permission.
 However, the act of you NOT signing it can be given as suspicion to hold you further.

-Just like military interrogation, expect this initial phase to be very loud, late into the night and prepare to be bullied and even slightly physically coerced.
+Just like military interrogation, expect this initial phase to be very loud, late into the night and prepare to be bullied and even physically coerced.
 A common tactic which they can easily get away with, is grabbing your shirt collar and shaking you whilst screaming in your face.
 It leaves no marks, does not cause pain but it is an excellent shock technique.
 It lets you know they are in control and hints at the possibility of more serious physical measures yet to come.
-This can be very unpleasant for someone that has never dealt with the combination of physical and psychological intimidation before.
+This can be very unpleasant for someone who has never dealt with the combination of physical and psychological intimidation before.
 Since Japanese interrogations are conducted in cramped, bare windowless rooms and are not video taped, these physical techniques are completely deniable.

-What you can do
+What you can do:

-Accept that you are going to be heavily interrogated, often for up to 12 hours per day or even more if your case is very serious.
-First by a group of police, then by a pair of officers dedicated to your case that play good cop/bad cop and then by the prosecutor.
+Accept that you are going to be heavily interrogated, often for up to 12 hours per day or even more if your case is very serious, first by a group of police, then by a pair of officers dedicated to your case that play good cop/bad cop and then by the prosecutor.
 All will employ varying systems and techniques to try to get into your mind and illicit a confession to their satisfaction, true or not.

 You will find that as the interrogations go on and you provide information, they will make small allowances in your favor.
 A coffee.
 Moving the interrogation to a larger room with a big window.
 Removing your hand cuffs.
 Flattering you.
 This is all part of the system to make you comply and support them.